FREE shipping on US orders over $65!

 If you love chocolate, then you’re in for even more good news.
 According to the study, consuming 50 to 100 milligrams of epicatechin per day might lower blood pressure and help with insulin resistance.
 To put it in perspective, 100 grams of cocoa contains 26.2 milligrams of epicatechin while 100 grams of dark chocolate contains 12 milligrams of epicatechin.
 And chocolate isn’t the only source of this heart-healthy antioxidant.

 Epicatechins and flavanols are also found in popular smoothie ingredients and other foods.
 Green tea, for example, contains approximately 8.3 milligrams of epicatechin for every 100 grams of brewed tea.
-You can enjoy the same benefits in your next smoothie by adding in green tea extract, like that found in the SuperFood Fat Burning Boost.
+You can enjoy the same benefits in your next smoothie by adding in green tea extract.
 Fruits, like black grapes and blackberries, also contain between 4 to 8 milligrams of epicatechin in every 100-gram serving.
 And if you’re craving something chocolaty, raw cacao and cacao nibs make excellent additions to your next nutrient-packed smoothie!

 Here are a few heart-healthy recipes to get you started: